monome/docs/norns/help.md

 - turn a level all the way up and continue to turn the encoder
 - if the level jumps and does not remain at maximum, then you might want to replace that encoder

 We are still working to identify if this is related to our assembly house or if the actual OEM parts are flawed.
-The fix is *incredibly* straightforward if you have access to a soldering iron.
-While we can provide fixes in-house, shipping back and forth has a great deal of environmental impact that we'd love to help avoid.
-So, please consider DIY'ing and email us at help@monome.org if you have any questions or trepidations about the DIY process.
+The fix is straightforward if you have access to a soldering iron and some past experience.
+E-mail help@monome.org if you're not comfortable making the fix and we can help.

 Replacement encoders can be purchased [from Octopart](https://octopart.com/pec11r-4015f-n0024-bourns-26648251).

 Please reference this [step-by-step video](https://vimeo.com/373181868/f58ea21a31) detailing the fix.

 ## wifi troubleshooting

 _nb.
 If you are not actively using the wifi nub, it's best not to keep it plugged in.
 It uses a lot of power, draining both battery and system resources._

 If you are consistently unable to connect your norns to wifi through the ['Connect' steps outlined here](../play/#connect), please perform the following steps:

-1. Try plugging the wifi nub into a different USB slot on norns and perform a standard reboot.
+1. Try getting very close to your wifi router.
+Bad signal can make it seem nonfunctional.

 2. Plug the wifi nub into a non-norns computer (laptop/desktop ; MacOS/Windows/Linux) and confirm that the nub functions as expected.
-If your nub is defective, please email help@monome.org for a replacement
+If your nub is defective, please email help@monome.org for a replacement.

 3. If you are prompted to update the nub's drivers, please do so.
 Even if there are no updates available, sometimes the simple task of searching for an update resolves connectivity issues.
 When this process completes, plug the nub back into norns.

 4. If norns is still unable to connect to wifi, connect the power cable to your non-norns computer and follow the `USB-UART` steps outlined [here](../maiden/#other-access).
 Once you perform this serial login, try executing `nmtui` for a graphical interface of the wifi utilities, which may have better luck connecting to a network:

 	![](image/terminal-nmtui-main.png)

 5. If you are still unable to connect, please email help@monome.org with the following information: